 Our world accommodated only the West, and nothing else.

 I grew up in a Europe by the Mediterranean, an ocean that pretended to be an alternative to the Atlantic, an area with a rich history filled with expeditions and conquerors.
 I grew up with a sea of fishermen rather than pirates, a sea where leaves washed up on the beach are perceived as a trace of other people, where a border does not mean the world ends, but where differences meet and relationships become real and complicated.

 An ocean that always teaches you to agree a little in the opponent's perspective.

 This area around the Mediterranean, where we are all a bit similar.

 As in all other cities

 In every city it is always like in every other city.
 If you come to Bari, you will see a beach with sand and gravel similar to Croatia, with glassy, shallow water.
-At sunset, in the light of the beach promenade cast iron lanterns, the street vendors walk around with mussels just like in Istanbul.
-In the background are colorful boats, as on a postcard from Morocco.
+At sunset, in the light of the promenade's cast iron lanterns, the street vendors walk around with mussels just right. . .